Different Styles of BookshelvesBy Bailiegh Basham · August 24, 2022

 Quick, think of a wooden bookshelf!
 Chances are, it was tall, had a solid back and simple lines, and could be classified as a traditional bookshelf.
 This type of bookcase normally comes in solid wood (or an engineered imitation).
 A benefit of the traditional shelf is its ability to reach tall heights (if desired) and confidently house a greater number of items (like books) without the fear of them falling through the back or sides.

-Traditionally Styled Bookcases With the Twist of a Credenza
+Traditionally Styled Bookshelves With the Twist of a Credenza

 A close-cousin of the traditionally styled bookcase is those with added wooden credenzas (enclosed shelving, normally located towards the bottom of the unit).
 Though the specific features will vary from one credenza to the next, common benefits include drawers with locks, desktop surfaces with keyboard pull-outs, and letter-size file drawers.